NicMaq/Random/README.md

 # Random
-This repository gather code from different projects
+This repository gathers code from different projects